Isss11/Marathon-Planner/README.md

-# Marathon-Planner
+# Marathon Planner

-A project (in progress) that will take user information and produce a marathon training plan.
+This is a full-stack marathon training plan creator that takes in information about the user and dynamically generates a marathon training plan customized to the skill level of the runner.
+It lists out the training plan as a schedule and visualizes it with a graph.

+## Technologies Used

+- Spring Boot
+- React (Create React App)
+- Java
+- JavaScript
+- HTML
+- Bootstrap 5
+- Chart.js
+- Axios

 ## To Run